Acidburn0zzz/Build_Clover/README.md

+## RehabMan fork information

+This github project is my fork of Micky1979's Build_Clover.command.

+The main differences:

+- does not clear the screen so often

+- does not cause the Terminal window to move to the left side of the screen after build

+- fetches and builds my fork of Clover from my github, instead of base Clover from sourceforge

 # Build_Clover
 A script to build [Clover V2](https://sourceforge.net/p/cloverefiboot/code/HEAD/tree) bootloader under macOS / OS X, Ubuntu 16.04+ and Debian Jessie 8.6+